Bungo Stray Dogs: Manga

 Written by Kafka Asagiri and illustrated by Sango Harukawa, Bungo Stray Dogs began publishing the manga in Kadokawa Shoten's seinen manga magazine Young Ace on 4 December 2012.
 Kadokawa has collected its chapters into individual tankōbon volume.
 The first volume was released on 4 April 2013.
-As of 4 September 2025 twenty-seven volumes have been released.
+As of 26 March 2026 twenty-eight volumes have been released.

 The series has been licensed for North America by Yen Press with the first volume being released on 20 December 2016.
 The English translation is by Kevin Gifford.
 As of May 2025, twenty-five volumes have been published.

-A manga based on the light novel Bungo Stray Dogs: BEAST' debuted in Monthly Shōnen Ace on 26 December 2019.
+A manga based on the light novel Bungo Stray Dogs: BEAST debuted in Monthly Shōnen Ace on 26 December 2019.
 This spin-off manga takes place in an alternate timeline and features Ryūnosuke Akutagawa, who joins the Armed Detective Agency, and Atsushi Nakajima as a subordinate of the Port Mafia.

-A spin-off manga based off the light novel Bungo Stray Dogs: Dazai, Chūya, Age Fifteen, which centers around Dazai and Chūya's backstories, began serialization in Monthly Shōnen Ace in July 2022.
+A spin-off manga based on the light novel Bungo Stray Dogs: Dazai, Chūya, Age Fifteen, which centers around Dazai and Chūya's backstories, began serialization in Monthly Shōnen Ace in July 2022.

 A manga based on the light novel Bungo Stray Dogs: STORM BRINGER began serialization in Monthly Shōnen Ace on 24 January 2025.

+A manga based on the companion novel to the Bungo Stray Dogs The Movie: Beast film will begin serialization in Young Ace on 3 July 2026.